 Stormwater Management

 The Town of Woodfin is required to regulate stormwater runoff for compliance with the National Pollutant Discharge Elimination System (NPDES) Municipal Separate Storm Sewer System (MS4) permit, issued by the North Carolina Department of Environmental Quality (NCDEQ) with oversight from the Environmental Protection Agency (EPA).
-The runoff is monitored by a stormwater management plan implemented by the Town of Woodfin to cover six program areas:
+Runoff is therefore required to be monitored by a stormwater management plan implemented by the Town of Woodfin which covers six program areas:

 • Public Education and Outreach